 Matthew Burtner Catalog of Works

 The catalog is organized by large ensemble, small ensemble, solo instrument, percussion, voice, music for dance/theater, multimedia opera, computer ensemble, sound installation and computer music, and music for film.
-Performance materials are published by Matthew Burtner and available on this website exclusively in the Store.
+Performance materials for select pieces are published by Matthew Burtner and available on this website exclusively in the Store.

 Sound Cast of Matanuska Glacier (2019) for instrumental ensemble and glacier ecoacoustics, 19’